Vintageinfo – All About Vintage Lighting

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

-Other versions: The Louis Poulsen Nyhavn pendant lamp exists in several versions and a few colours: in and outdoor wall lamps and street lamps were made.
+Other versions: The Louis Poulsen Nyhavn series was produced in several versions and a limited range of colours, including pendant lamps, indoor and outdoor wall lamps, and street lamps.

 Lamp series

-The first design of this lamp series dates from 1978 and was introduced as a wall lamp.
-In 1983 a street pole version was added, which received a redesign in 1990.
-The pendant lamp followed in 1989.
+The first design in this lamp series dates from 1978, when it was introduced as a wall lamp.
+A street pole version followed in 1983, and this model was redesigned in 1990.
+The pendant lamp was added in 1989.
 In 1990 the Bollard was introduced, followed by the Boulevard street lantern in 1992.
-In the same year, the Maxi Wall lamp was also created.
+In that same year, the Maxi Wall lamp was also added to the series.

 Alfred Homann

-Alfred Homann was born in 1948.
+Alfred Homann, born in 1948, is a Danish architect and designer.
 He studied architecture at the Royal Danish Academy of Fine Arts, graduating in 1976.
-During his student years, he worked at the architectural office of Vilhelm Wohlert, an experience that strongly influenced his approach to architecture and design.
+During his student years, he worked at the architectural office of Vilhelm Wohlert, an experience that had a lasting influence on his approach to architecture and design.

-For Louis Poulsen, Homann designed an extensive range of lighting objects.
+For Louis Poulsen, Alfred Homann designed a substantial range of lighting models.
 These include the Strata flush mount and the Homann wall lamp in 1979, the Homann M2 wall lamp in 1986, the Rappe Louis desk lamp in 1987, and the Homann Bollard street lamp in 1990.
-Further designs include the Pulsar flush mount series from 1992, the Kipp Post street lamp in 1996, the Kipp Wall and Bollard from 1999, the AH lamps from 2001 and 2004, the AH Mini in 2014, and the Homann Park street lamps introduced in 2017.
+Later designs include the Pulsar flush mount series from 1992, the Kipp Post street lamp in 1996, the Kipp Wall and Bollard from 1999, the AH lamps from 2001 and 2004, the AH Mini in 2014, and the Homann Park street lamps introduced in 2017.

 Alfred Homann has received numerous awards for his work.
 Further information can be found on his official website.

-Ole Valdemar Kjær is a Danish architect and the founder of Kjær Design ApS, based in Hørve, Denmark.
-The firm operates as an architecture and design studio, working across architectural and product design projects.
+Ole Valdemar Kjær is a Danish architect and designer, and the founder of Kjær Design ApS, based in Hørve, Denmark.
+His studio is active in both architecture and product design.

 Louis Poulsen